Why do businesses borrow money?

 Some businesses are reluctant to disclose the exact motivation behind borrowing.
 In such instances stage of development of a firm can justify, to some extent, the rationale behind the loan.
 However, for the credit analysis process to work and for the optimal design of the credit facility it is important that the exact need and use of proceeds is identified.

-Sources of Repayment
+Sources of repayment.

-Once need and use are identified, the next big question is how the loan will be paid back?
+Once the need and use are identified, the next big question is how the loan will be paid back?

-Some of potential repayment sources are covered below:
+Some potential repayment sources are:

 4. It is also very common for a firm to take on fresh debt to refinance maturing loans.
 Such a situation is generally applicable to companies that maintain a specific level of debt or leverage.
 When the time to repay maturing loans comes, instead of using cash flows from operations, these companies take on new debt to pay off maturing obligations.

 Lets take a look at Willy Whale Inc., a 10-year old firm in the stuffed toys & franchising business that has applied for a credit line of $18,000,000.
-Willy’s sales are very seasonal with 90% of revenues generated between October and March, while the rest of the year remains very flat.
+Willy’s sales are very seasonal with 90% of revenues generated between October and March the rest of the year remains very flat.
 Willy Whale uses the quiet period to produce inventory and close orders with major retail chains.

 The loan officer has gone through Willy Whale’s Cash Flow Statement.
 The statement shows that in 1997, 1998 and 1999, Willy had the following cash flows (all figures in ’000′s):

-Willy Whale Inc.
+Willy Whale Inc.199719981999

-Annual Cash Flow
+Annual Cash Flow$(8,000)$(8,000)$(8,000)

 On the most recent balance sheet as of 31 Dec 1999, the biggest items were:

-Willy Whale Inc.
+Willy Whale Inc.1999

-Cash & Marketable securities
+Cash & Marketable securities$5,000

-Other Current Assets
+Other Current Assets$3,000

-Plant & Machinery
+Plant & Machinery$57,000

-Warehouses & Real Estate
+Warehouses & Real Estate$57,000

-Accumulated Depreciation
+Accumulated Depreciation$29,000

-Total Assets
+Total Assets$181,000

 On the liabilities side, Willy already has two outstanding commercial loans with current balances of $72,000,000, with a competing bank.
 Existing plant, machinery & warehouses serve as collateral for the two loans.
 Annual debt servicing for the two loans is 9,000,000 and is expected to stay at that level.
 Willy Whale account’s payable balance as of 31 December 1999 was $24,000,000.